5 min read

 “In terms of headwinds, the entire industry is experiencing supply constraints, in particular, a global semiconductor chip shortage.
 We expect the chip shortage to continue to have an impact throughout the year.
-Supply issues, particularly in chemicals and resins are driving higher commodity costs for us in the remainder of the year.”
+In addition, supply issues, particularly in chemicals and resins, are driving higher commodity costs for us in the remainder of the year.”

 Vincent Joseph Galifi